The Global Art Project

 Sustaining the Otherwise

-Sustaining the Otherwise offers a space for artists, activists, researchers, scholars, writers and other cultural practitioners to be in dialogue and to explore the topic of restitution in relation to both material and immaterial culture.
+The project offers a space for artists, activists, scholars and writers to be in dialogue and to explore the topic of restitution in relation to both material and immaterial culture.
+Focusing on artistic practices, the program includes residencies, talks, conferences, publications, performances and exhibitions.
 As the title suggests, this is a call to imagine the otherwise, to imagine alternatives to the long history of capture and containment by supporting and sustaining artistic practices that undo colonial amnesia by refusing or replacing it with alternatives.
-Drawing inspiration from Saidiya Hartman’s ongoing research about the afterlife of slavery, and what she describes as ‘troubling the line between history and imagination’, the title proposes a call for change through collective action.
-In Wayward Lives-Beautiful Experiments she writes: “The collective movement points toward what awaits us, what has yet come into view, what they anticipate-- the time and place better than here; a glimpse of the earth not owned by anyone.”
-Her observations are highly relevant within the context of a project that seeks to support and sustain artistic practices that complicate the notion of decoloniality.

-This research and artistic project is organized in several stages, and takes the shape of a multi-locational program that will be developed in collaboration with the following institutions, initiatives and spaces: The Research Center for Material Culture and Metro 54 (Amsterdam), 198 Contemporary Arts and Learning (London), Pitt Rivers (Oxford), Nordic Black Theatre (Oslo), Afrikadaa (Paris), Guest Artists Space Foundation (Lagos), CCA Lagos, and Lusaka Contemporary Arts Center, among others.
+Sustaining the Otherwise is organized in several stages, and takes the shape of a multi-locational program developed in collaboration with the following institutions, initiatives and spaces: The Research Center for Material Culture and Metro 54 (Amsterdam), Nordic Black Theatre and The Global Art Project (Oslo), 198 Contemporary Arts and Learning (London), Pitt Rivers Museum (Oxford), Afrikadaa and the African Art Book Fair (Paris and Dakar), CCA Lagos and G.A.S.
+Foundation (Lagos), Lusaka Contemporary Art Center (Lusaka), Kamene Cultural Center and Research Space, and NCAI (Nairobi), Afropocene Studio Lab and Capsule (Kampala), Alice Yard (Port of Spain) and Archive Books (Dakar, Milan, Berlin), among others.

 Practicing Freedom